Where to Buy

 GBM Assessment (Score: 6.5/10)

-Gerhart Hauptmann, awarded the Nobel Prize in Literature in 1912, laid the foundation of naturalist drama with works that brought working-class subjects to the European stage with unprecedented directness.
-The Weavers dramatizes a collective uprising rather than an individual hero's story, while Before Sunrise applies an almost clinical naturalism to heredity and social environment.
-Together they opened the theater to the lives of ordinary laborers and the dispossessed.
+The Weavers and Before Sunrise laid the foundation of naturalist drama, bringing working-class subjects to the European stage with unprecedented directness.
+The Weavers dramatizes a collective uprising rather than an individual hero’s story, while Before Sunrise applies an almost clinical naturalism to heredity and social environment.
+Together they opened the theater to the lives of ordinary laborers and the dispossessed, earning Hauptmann the Nobel Prize in Literature in 1912.

 The Weavers drew its material from the historical Silesian weavers' revolt of 1844, transforming a regional uprising into a universal drama of exploitation and resistance.
 Hauptmann's social dramas exerted a lasting influence on Bertolt Brecht and the broader tradition of modern political theater that followed.